bespokeinteractive/mdrtb-dashboard/README.md

 # mdrtb-dashboard
-This dashboard will provide the interface for management of MDRTB Patients
+This dashboard will provide the interface for management of TB & MDR-TB Patients.
+Exams result, history, all will appear here.